Let's Make a Deal: Gameplay

+Zonks

-Prizes generally consist of either cash or merchandise with genuine value, such as a trip, electronics, furniture, appliances, or a car.
-At times, a small prize (typewriter, pocket tape recorder, etc.) may contain a cash bonus or a written/recorded message awarding cash or a larger prize to a trader who has chosen it.
-Traders who choose boxes or curtains are at risk of receiving booby prizes called "zonks," which can be outlandish items (live animals, junked cars, giant articles of clothing, etc.) or legitimate prizes with relatively very little value (wheelbarrows, giant teddy bears, piles of food, etc.).
+Traders who choose boxes or curtains are at risk of receiving booby prizes called "zonks", which can be outlandish items (live animals, junked cars, giant articles of clothing, etc.) or legitimate prizes with relatively very little value (wheelbarrows, giant teddy bears, piles of food, etc.).
 On rare occasions, a trader receives a zonk that proves to be a cover-up for a valuable prize, such as a fur coat hidden inside a garbage can.

 Though usually considered joke prizes, traders legally win the zonks.
 However, after the taping of the show, any trader who had been zonked is offered a consolation prize (currently $100) instead of having to take home the actual zonk.
 This is partly because some of the zonks are impractical or physically impossible to receive or deliver to the traders (such as live animals or a stagehand wearing an animal costume), or the props are owned by the studio.
-A disclaimer at the end of the credits of later 1970s episodes read "Some traders accept reasonable duplicates of zonk prizes."
+A disclaimer at the end of the credits of later 1970s episodes read: "Some traders accept reasonable duplicates of zonk prizes."
 Starting in the 2012–13 season, CBS invited viewers to provide zonk ideas to producers.
 At the end of the season, the viewer whose zonk was judged the most creative won $2,500, and other viewers' zonk ideas were also used.
 Whenever a viewer-submitted zonk appeared on the show, the announcer credited its originator.
 The contest has been continued throughout the past several seasons after its 2012 introduction.
+In some deals, it is possible to win both an actual prize or cash as well as a zonk.

 Quickie Deals

 As the end credits of the show roll, it is typical for the host to ask random members of the studio audience to participate in fast deals.
-In the current Wayne Brady version, these are often referred to as "quickie deals", and are conducted by the host, announcer, and model each.
-CBS will post information on the show's Twitter address (@LetsMakeADeal) days before taping to encourage audience members to carry certain items in their pockets in order to win an additional $100-$500 when the host, announcer, or model approaches them at the end of the show and asks to see such items.
+In the current CBS version, these are often referred to as "quickie deals", and are conducted by the hosts.
+Marcus/Glass will post information on the show's X address (@LetsMakeADeal) days before taping to encourage audience members to carry certain items in their pockets to win an additional $100–$500 when any of the hosts asks to see such items.
 The deals are usually in the form of the following: